daemon110282/daemon110282.github.io/technology/protocols.integration/otel.md

 	To do that, you have to use an __SDK exporter and configure it to send data to a particular__ destination.
 	- Such a destination can be
 		- a telemetry backend of your choice (such as Prometheus, New Relic or Jaeger)
-		- or an OpenTelemetry collector.
+		- or an OpenTelemetry collector
 	- SDKs consist of all the parts that actually __implement the APIs and provide the working functionality__ for collecting and exporting all the signal data.

 ![scheme](https://opentelemetry.io/img/library-design.png)